turingschool/curriculum/tutorials/topics/continuous_integration.markdown

 3. Move into the workspace of the job

+The Jenkin's user that is executing the script starts within the home of that particular job's directory.
+This is sometimes, but not always the same directory that Jenkin's refers to as the $WORKSPACE.
+Here we are ensuring that the Jenkin's user is within the directory where the recently updated source code is present.

-Jenkins provides a number of environment variables that can be used as part of jobs. $WORKSPACE is the absolute path to the workspace where the latest code is awaiting test and execution.
+Jenkins provides a number of environment variables that can be used as part of jobs.
+A list of environment variables below each `Execute shell` command box.

-[TODO: This just feels funny but I've never used Jenkins so someone else may want to verify this makes sense]

-Jenkins provides a list of environment variables below each `Execute shell` command box.
 Follow the link provided by the text 'See the list of available environment variables'.

 4. Install any necessary dependencies

 As dependencies change or become updated, builds may fail if Jenkins does not update the gems that it has installed for the project.

-5. Execute a migration and execute the tests
+5. Execute a database migration and then the project's tests

-With the environment defined by Bundler, execute your `rake` script to migrate the database (`db:migrate` within the Rails Test Environment) and then execute your test suite `spec`.
+With the environment defined by Bundler, execute your `rake` script that first migrates the database, 'db:migrate', and then execute your test suite 'spec'.

 [TODO: It what?
 We ensure the migrate is executed in the correct environment?
 The test suite execution?
 Both?]